St Mary's Priory Church, Monmouth: Interior

 The interior dates from 1882 and was designed to accommodate 1,000 people, but many pews have now been removed.
 There are two chapels, but these were later additions.
 The rood was originally plain wood and has only recently been coloured.
-Part of the rood screen has been moved to the rear of the church to form a narthex.
+Part of the rood screen has been moved to the rear of the church to form a narthex or vestibule.
 The Lady Chapel contains an English Altar with four riddel posts each with an unusual brass base and wrought iron capital supporting a newly gilded angel.
 The screen features the ironwork and woodwork of Letheren and Martin (the latter of whom made the Speaker's Chair in the House of Commons and the pulpit of St Paul's Cathedral).

 The interior stained glass is mainly by Charles Eamer Kempe, of the 1880s.
 The Four Rivers of Paradise window is particularly fine, depicting the Pishon, Gihon, Tigris and Euphrates.
 The window was donated by Charles Henry Crompton-Roberts, of Drybridge House, a local business man and landowner who was a substantial benefactor to the town.
 After Kempe's death, his company also undertook the Four Edwards Window on the South wall, completed in 1911.
 It features Edward VII, a close friend of Lord Llangattock of The Hendre, a local landowner, as well as Edward the Confessor, Edward I and Edward, the Black Prince.
 In the South aisle is a window designed in 1938 by the church curate, B. F. L. Clarke, showing Gwethenoc, Geoffrey of Monmouth, and the church's architects Francis Smith and G. E. Street.
 The North chapel has screens by William Douglas Caroe.
 The reredos, a large altar painting entitled The Adoration of the Magi, is by James Watney Wilson, RA, and dates from 1888.
 The architectural historian John Newman, in his Gwent/Monmouthshire Pevsner, describes it as "large and austere."
 The church contains several notable memorials, including one to Philip Fisher, architect of the Shire Hall, and Philip Meakins Hardwick, responsible for the monuments on The Kymin.

 The walls of the South aisle display sets of rare medieval tiles.
 Many were made in Malvern, but recent excavation on Monk Street has uncovered the kiln in which a number of the earlier examples were fired locally.
 One of the tiles shows the Bohun swan, a swan in chains, the badge of Mary de Bohun, the mother of Henry V who was born in the nearby castle, and another shows the arms of Westminster Abbey.

 The fine pipe organ is situated to the left of the chancel and has been recently renovated.
 The church now hosts a series of organ recitals throughout the summer.
-The font is of carved Portland stone and green Genoa marble and was installed in the present position in 1982.
+The font is of carved Portland stone and green Genoa marble, and was installed in the present position in 1982.